Copycat

 Image of Creative Commons license for attributions: noncommercial, share alike 4.0 international culture license. (screenshot of the image created)

-• If you want to let anyone use your work in any way they want, you can license it as Public Domain or CCO icon for public domain image licenses license it.
+• If you want anyone to use your work in any way they want, you can license it as Public Domain or CCO icon for public domain image licenses license it.

-Your teacher may have some suggestions for you at this point for posting, turning in, and/or sharing your work.
+Step 5.
+At this point, your teacher may have some suggestions for posting, turning in, and/or sharing your work.

 MITECS Michigan Integrated Technology Competencies for Students, and